abdulrahman19/Pershama/mysql/docs/data-types/float.md

 **Scientific Notations**

-Scientific Notations is a pattern like X.xxxxxx Ex , Ex = 10^x.
+Scientific Notations is a pattern like X.xxxxxx Ex , where Ex = 10^x.

 For example: 1234567890000000 number will represent like that in scientific notation **1.23456789E^15**.